justincaryk/next-starter/README.md

   - Signup
     - `email@exists.com` will return "email already exists"
     - all others will reutrn "ok" and move forward
-- Given time considerations, I did not mock any APIs for interests or occupations.
-With more time, some things to build would be
-  - Submitting occupation
-  - On the interests page, the interests API could have:
-    - Trimmed interest list based on user's occupation
-    - Reordered the interests list such that likely interests given the user's occupation are presented first
-- Mock data can be found in `/src/mocks.ts`
+- Mock data can be found in `/src/mocks.ts`: this should be removed or extracted to the API layer

 ### TODO:

-- [] update card colors for better accessibility
+- [x] update card colors for better accessibility
 - [] SSO
 - [] forgot password
-- [] add automated accessibility testing
+- [x] add automated accessibility testing
 - [] finish select dropdown component + tests
 - [] finish checkbox component + tests
 - [] add form tests
-- [] add success state tests for signup page
+- [x] add success state tests for signup page